jtoy/awesome-tensorflow/README.md

 ## Books

+* [Deep Learning with Swift for TensorFlow](https://link.springer.com/book/10.1007/978-1-4842-6330-3) - Differentiable Programming with Swift by Rahul Bhalley.
+This book strongly focuses on introducing the basics of machine & deep learning, mathematics behind it in simple language, and readers also learn to implement state-of-the-art deep learning models using Swift for TensorFlow.
 * [Machine Learning with TensorFlow](http://tensorflowbook.com) by Nishant Shukla, computer vision researcher at UCLA and author of Haskell Data Analysis Cookbook.
 This book makes the math-heavy topic of ML approachable and practicle to a newcomer.
 * [First Contact with TensorFlow](http://www.jorditorres.org/first-contact-with-tensorflow/) by Jordi Torres, professor at UPC Barcelona Tech and a research manager and senior advisor at Barcelona Supercomputing Center
 * [Deep Learning with Python](https://machinelearningmastery.com/deep-learning-with-python/) - Develop Deep Learning Models on Theano and TensorFlow Using Keras by Jason Brownlee